Frequency

 Causes

-Trichohepatoenteric syndrome can be caused by mutations in the TTC37 or SKIV2L gene.
+Trichohepatoenteric syndrome can be caused by variants (also called mutations) in the SKIC3 or SKIC2 gene.
 These genes provide instructions for making proteins whose functions have not been confirmed.
 Researchers speculate that they work together with other proteins within cells to help recognize and break down excess or abnormal messenger RNA (mRNA) molecules. mRNA is a chemical cousin of DNA that serves as the genetic blueprint for protein production.
 Studies suggest that getting rid of excess and abnormal mRNA is important for cell growth.

-Mutations in the TTC37 or SKIV2L gene likely eliminate the function of their respective proteins, which is hypothesized to impair the breakdown of unneeded mRNA.
+Variants in the SKIC3 or SKIC2 gene likely eliminate the function of their respective proteins, which is hypothesized to impair the breakdown of unneeded mRNA.
 However, it is unknown how these changes could lead to chronic diarrhea and the other features of trichohepatoenteric syndrome.

 Inheritance